-Read Error occurred during a read from the disk.

-Write Error occurred during a write to the disk.

-Home Error occurred in seeking track 0 on the disk.

-Read-after-Write Error occurred during the Cyclic Redundancy Check.

-- x is a letter from A to H which represents the disk drive with the error. - cc is the cylinder number (in hexadecimal) where the error occurred. - is the sector number (in hexadecimal) where the error occurred. - ee is the 8 bit status byte displayed in hexadecimal which describes the error and the conditions at the time the error occurred.
+mode stands for one of the following words: Seek Error occurred in seeki a track on the disk. .ng Read Error occurred during read from the disk. а Write Error occurred during write to the disk. a Home Error occurred in seek track 0 on the disk, ng Read-after-Write Error occurred during to Cyclic Redundancy Check. x is a letter from A to H which represents the disk drive with the error. $\ensuremath{^{\circ}}$ he cc is the cylinder number (in hexadecimal) who re SS is the sector number (in hexadecimal) who re ee is the 8 bit status byte displayed hexadecimal which describes the error and tonditions at the time the error occurred. in he